Undergraduate Audition Requirements

 • Snare Drum

-• Performance majors are encouraged to prepare both types
+• Performance majors are encouraged to prepare both a Concert and Rudimental Solo.

 • Mallet Keyboard